Geometric characterizations of Lipschitz stability for convex optimization problems: Introduction

 \section{Introduction}

 Recovering a signal $x_0\in \XX$ from a noised observation $b\approx \Phi x_0$ with $\Phi:\XX\to \YY$ being a linear operator between two Euclidean spaces is an important problem in many different areas of science and engineering.
-One of the most popular methods recovering approximate solutions of $x_0$ is solving the following regularized optimization problem
+One of the most popular methods for recovering approximate solutions of $x_0$ is to solve the following regularized optimization problem

 where $\mu>0$ is a regularization (tuning) parameter and $g:\XX\to \R$ is a convex function (regularizer).
-The choice of regularizer $g$ usually depends on the desirable properties of original signal $x_0$.
-As $b$ is also considered a parameter, it is natural to question stability and sensitivity analysis of the solution mapping of problem~\eqref{CP} with the two parameters $b$ and $\mu$ \cite{MY12,T13,VDFPD17,BLPS21,BBH22,BPS22}.
+The choice of regularizer $g$ usually depends on desirable properties of the original signal $x_0$.
+As $b$ is also considered a parameter, it is natural to question stability and sensitivity of the solution mapping of problem~\eqref{CP} with the two parameters $b$ and $\mu$ \cite{MY12,T13,VDFPD17,BLPS21,BBH22,BPS22}.
 In this paper, we mainly study the Lipschitz stability of the solution mapping $S:\YY\times \R_{++}\to \XX$

-Lipschitz stability of this mapping was studied recently in \cite{BBH22} for the particular classes of $g$ as the $\ell_1$ norm.
-Since $\ell_1$ norm is a polyhedral function, \cite{BBH22} is able to employ some known results on Lipschitz stability \cite{M1,RW98} and available second-order computations on the $\ell_1$ norm to characterize Lipschitz stability of $S$ and derive explicit formula for its Lipschitz modulus.
+Lipschitz stability of this mapping was studied recently in \cite{BBH22} for a particular class of $g$ as the $\ell_1$ norm.
+Since the $\ell_1$ norm is a polyhedral function, \cite{BBH22} is able to employ some known results on Lipschitz stability \cite{M1,RW98} and available second-order computations on the $\ell_1$ norm to obtain sufficient conditions for Lipschitz stability of $S$ and derive explicit formula for its Lipschitz modulus.
 However, these second-order computations could be very complicated for nonpolyhedral regularizers such as the {\em nuclear norm}.
-In the recent papers \cite{BLPS21,BPS22}, sensitivity analysis of solution mapping~\eqref{Sp} was studied via the so-called {\em conservative Jacobian}, which also need $S$ to be Lipschitz continuous at first.
+In the recent papers \cite{BLPS21,BPS22}, sensitivity analysis of solution mapping~\eqref{Sp} was studied via the so-called {\em conservative Jacobian}, which also needs $S$ to be Lipschitz continuous at first.
 We approach Lipschitz stability differently via the {\em generalized implicit function theorem} \cite{R80,DR09} and {\em tilt stability} \cite{PR98} together with the recent geometric characterizations of {\em strong minima} in \cite{FNP23} without computing complex second-order structures on $g$.
 Our ideas are summarized as follows.

 The solution mapping \eqref{Sp} is viewed as a {\em generalized equation} \cite{R80}

 where $\partial g$ is the {\em convex subdifferential mapping} of $g$.
 It is well-known from the notable Robinson implicit function theorem \cite{R80,DR09} that $S$ has a {\em Lipschitz continuous single-valued localization} around $(\bar b,\bar \mu)\in \YY\times \R_{++}$ for $\ox\in S(\bar b,\bar \mu)$ if the following mapping